tinuzz/wp-plugin-trackserver/readme.txt

 == Upgrade Notice ==

 = 1.9 =
-This release resets the OsmAnd access key!
-Review your new Trackserver profile for user-specific settings.
+This release resets the OsmAnd access key and changes the TrackMe authentication!
+Please read the changelog and the FAQ, and review your new Trackserver profile for user-specific settings.

 = 1.0 =
 This will be the first stable release.